trustedci/OSCRP/OSCRP.md

 5. Work with IT professionals to agree on and implement agreed controls or other means of mitigating risk.

-6. Incorporate an annual refresh of this process into the project's activity cycle.
-Specifically considering if a project's assets have change, or the potential impact of the risks to the project has changed in such a way the project's risk profile may have changed.
+6. Repeat this assessment annually, or more frequently if the project’s assets or risks have changed.

 <!-- <a name="#definitions-of-terms" / > -->